anshulpattoo/echo-caranet/README.md

 High-level overview of CaraNet architecture [1].

 The architecture fundamentally subscribes to a U-Net structure with the two aforementioned major mechanisms that aim to address the concern of segmentation of small medical objects. {fi | i = 0,...,n}, where n represents the depth of the network is a set of downsampling operations.
-The Channel-wise Feature Pyramid (CFP) module is a network which applies a series of dilated convolution — a specialized form of the standard 3x3 convolution which inserts gaps between pairs of convolution elements — channels to extract effective features [9].
+The Channel-wise Feature Pyramid (CFP) module is a network which applies a series of dilated convolution, a specialized form of the standard 3x3 convolution which inserts gaps between pairs of convolution elements, channels to extract effective features [2].
 Axial Reverse Attention (A-RA) is a technique that attempts to recognize salient or highlight features for a given activation map.
 A parallel partial decoder is a technique that aggregates activation maps from different stages of downsampling operations.

 CaraNet is trained using deep supervision, which sums individual losses from distinct stages in CaraNet.
 This individual loss function L applies a weighted intersection over union (IoU) and weighted binary cross-entropy (BCE) loss function for both global loss and local (pixel-level) loss, respectively.
 The individual function measures the loss for three side-outputs (S3, S4, S5) and the global map Sg.
 The resultant total loss is measured as follows: